-In order to use the $\delta^{18}O{cass.}$ record for tuning purposes, an understanding of the North Sea hydrogeography and circulation patterns during the Pliocene must be taken into consideration.
+For tuning purposes, a detailed understanding of the North Sea hydrogeography and circulation patterns during the Pliocene must be taken into consideration.
 During cold periods, the North Sea circulation slows due to the reduced sea level and inflow of Atlantic water (Kuhlmann et al., 2006).
-Stratification in the North Sea due to 540 freshwater input from rivers combined with the sluggish circulation and weak influence of the Atlantic waters make cooler periods problematic to tune to due to a δ^{18} O signature that is probably highly localized and erratic.
-Moreover, Donders et al. (2007) noted that the coldest phase of glacials of the Plio-Pleistocene climate development of coastal areas in the NS is likely to be marked by substantial hiatuses caused by non-deposition and erosion, which may also preclude the use of the transition between the warmer and cooler periods as a tuning anchor.
-545 During warmer periods, an increased freshwater input from river outflows is also expected, due to the supposedly wetter climate conditions during interglacials.
-However, Kuhlmann et al. (2006) linked warmer periods in the Pliocene in the central section of the southern North Sea with the occurrence of Cassidulina laevigata, whose habitat in the modern North Sea is located 550 in the northern part with a strong connection to the Atlantic (Murray, 1991).
-Thus, tuning the warmer periods in the $\delta^{18}O{cass}$ record at the Hank site with warm periods in the LR04 benthic stack is preferable due to the strong(er) connection to the Atlantic (Kuhlman, 2004), resulting in a relatively more regional signature of the $\delta^{18}O{cass.}$ values (Kuhlmann et al., 2006).
-Moreover, the chance of disturbance/hiatuses that affect the continuity of the sediment record at Hank is 555 decreased in warmer periods.
+Stratification in the North Sea due to freshwater input from rivers combined with the sluggish circulation and weak influence of the Atlantic waters make cooler periods problematic to tune to due to a $\delta^{18}O{cass}$ signature that is probably highly localized and erratic.
+Moreover, Donders et al. (2007) noted that the coldest phase of glacials of the Plio-Pleistocene climate development of coastal areas in the NS is likely to be marked by substantial hiatuses caused by non-deposition and erosion.
+During warmer periods, an increased freshwater input from river outflows is also expected, due to the supposedly wetter climate conditions during interglacials.
+However, Kuhlmann et al. (2006) linked warmer periods in the Pliocene in the central section of the southern North Sea with the occurrence of Cassidulina laevigata, whose habitat in the modern North Sea is located in the northern part with a strong connection to the Atlantic (Murray, 1991).
+Thus, tuning the warmer periods in the $\delta^{18}O{cass.}$ record at the Hank site with warm periods in the LR04 benthic stack is preferable due to the strong(er) connection to the Atlantic (Kuhlman, 2004), resulting in a relatively more regional signature of the $\delta^{18}O{cass}$ values (Kuhlmann et al., 2006).
+Moreover, the chance

+500 of disturbance/hiatuses that affect the continuity of the sediment record at Hank is decreased in warmer periods, thus making them suitable for tuning.

-Using the above reasoning, the sample with the lowest δ18O{cass} value in each cycle between ~314-200 m in the Hank record can be tuned to the lowest δ18O value between the M2 event associated with the hiatus at 314 m (~3.3 Ma) and the Plio-Pleistocene boundary (Sections 4.1, 4.2) in the LR04 stack, assuming that the low δ18O values in the Hank borehole represent the warmest part of each interglacial (Fig 5).
-Further investigation in the variation of the δ18O{cass} cycles in the Hank borehole isotope record reveals unique saw tooth structures, differing from the more symmetrical pattern of cyclicity that is seen in the Pleistocene interval of the LR04 stack.
+Using the above reasoning, the sample with the lowest $\delta^{18}O{cass}$ value in each cycle between $\sim 300-200$ m in the Hank record can be tuned to the lowest δ^{18} O value between the M2 and the Plio-Pleistocene boundary (Sect.
+4.1.2) in the LR04 stack, presuming that the low δ18O values in the Hank borehole represent the warmest part of each interglacial.
+Further investigation in the variation of the $\delta^{18}O{cass.}$ cycles in the Hank borehole isotope record reveals unique saw tooth structures, representing a different pattern than the more symmetrical pattern of cyclicity that is seen in the Pleistocene.
 Specifically, cycles G19, G17, and G15 display these reversed saw-tooth patterns in the global benthic stack, and help pinpoint corresponding cycles in the Hank borehole record (Fig. 5).
-The reconstructed time window spans ~3190-2770 ka, and thus most of the mPWP.
-Based on the tuned oxygen isotope age model, the LOD of Invertocysta lacrymosa and Operculodinium? eirikianum in the SNSB can be constrained to ~3040 and <2768 ka, respectively (see Dearing Crampton-Flood et al., 2018).
+Hence, starting from the initial age constraints, we correlate lower values in our δ18O{cass} record to those in the global benthic LR04 stacked record (Fig. 5).
+The reconstructed time window spans ~3200-2800 ka, and thus most of the mPWP.
+Based on the tuned oxygen isotope age model, the LOD of Invertocysta lacrymosa and Operculodinium? eirikianum can be constrained to ~3045 and 2600-2782 ka, respectively (see Dearing Crampton-Flood et al., 2018).